FeJozsi/ddg/README.md

 Each linked folder contains its own ReadMe file.
 Below are only the major "milestones", listed in descending order of recency.

+### 2024-04-19 09:31:49 Completed developer testing for the BusySearchOptimExec task

+This core function, implemented by the `BusySearchOptimExec` task, enables the search for the optimum in Directed Disjunctive Graphs (DDGs).
+For more details, see src\gui\README.md.

 ### 2024-04-05 23:39:47 The first real task of the Task Factory has been created

 We reached a new milestone. `The first real task` of the GUI's Task Factory has been done